Rha3L/Rha3L/README.md

 Welcome to my GitHub account.
 I'm Rhae 😁

-I’m currently working on frontend lanuages and frameworks including Javascript, Typescript, React and Nodejs (used to build simple server to learn frontend and backend communication).
+I’m currently working on frontend lanuages and frameworks including Javascript, Typescript, React and Nodejs.

 Here are some fun projects I built in the past: